madden1706/html_cv_template/README.md

 docker build -t cv_maker ~/Desktop/html_cv/cv/.
 ```

 where 'cv_maker' is tagged as the name of the container.
 Change the path to the Dockerfile as needed.
+You can change this name - but if you know what this is and have a container named cv_maker already (?) you probably don't need me to tell you this.

 ### Making the pdf CV